LucaTrussoni/an_AWS_pipeline/README_english.md

 ### Uploading data

 The script **load_raw_files.py** uploads to S3 the files that are present in the directory in which it is launched.
-Authentication information are stored in the separate secret.key file.
+Authentication information are stored in a separate file.

 ### Step functions